 More Resources: Oral Health Risk, Compliance & Quality

 And Still More Resources: Share Yours With Us!

 Support your peers and avoid the recreation of work!
 We invite you to share resources that you use or have created and find successful for your work.
 Browse our library of tools and tips.

 To submit a document for inclusion in our library, click on the name of any of the documents listed below.
 When the new web page opens, click on the "Submit File" icon and follow the instructions.
 If your submission is approved for inclusion by an OPCA staff member, it will be listed on our site.

 Strengthening the Oral Health Safety Net

-OPCA is partnering with the DentaQuest Foundation on a three-year initiative, Strengthening the Oral Health Safety Net.
-We work with dental directors at many health centers across Oregon to keep Oregonians free of serious, costly oral health issues.
+OPCA partnered with the DentaQuest Foundation on a three-year initiative, Strengthening the Oral Health Safety Net.
+We worked with dental directors at many health centers across Oregon to keep Oregonians free of serious, costly oral health issues.

 A strong oral health safety net is vital if Oregon is to meet current and future demand for preventive services, education and treatment for underinsured and underserved children and adults.
 With the implementation of health care reform, thousands of Oregonians are gaining dental benefits, many for the first time.
 Strengthening the Oral Health Safety Net (SOHSN) is designed to help the safety net handle the influx of new patients smoothly and successfully.